 - International driver’s license – No you don’t need one as long as you have your own license.
 Full details.

 Filling Up Gas

-Unlike Iceland, this was super easy.
+Unlike in our Iceland 8 day itinerary, this was super easy.
 Your choice at the pump is either green for gasoline or black for diesel.
 Make sure you get it right and use the indicator on the car (usually on the inside of the gas door or cap) to double check.
 There’s no octane to worry about.

 You won’t be able to pay at the pump but it was always easy to walk inside to either pay by cash or credit card.

 Driving in Dublin doesn’t make sense and as a result you’ll either need to return your car rental/pick it up later or park it at your hotel.
 To get around, you’ll end up taking the cab or there’s public transit too.

 I made an interesting observation when we were using cabs to get around the city.
 Uber and regular off the street cabs are the same thing.
 If you get a cab with Uber, the rate is set to “Meter” and you get a regular cab driver.